 About the new Italian citizenship law

-The Court rejected requests to comment on legislation passed during the proceedings.
-This legislation was Decree-Law No. 36 of 2025, converted into Law No. 74 of 2025, which imposed restrictions on the recognition of Italian citizenship by descent.
+The Court rejected requests to rule on the legislation passed during the course of the proceedings.
+This refers to Decree-Law No. 36 of 2025, which became Law No. 74 of 2025, and which imposed restrictions on the recognition of Italian citizenship by descent.

 According to the ministers, the new rule does not apply to the processes that originated the analyzed actions, since they were all filed before the deadline set by legislation.